 The space is really clean and the atmosphere is better than most regular snack shops.

-Making our own chili sauce with Tonna Sinensis Roem chili is one of the specialties at Hsu Kaohsiung Taiwanese Meatballs.
-If you love spicy food, give it a try!
+Our handmade chili sauce, made with Chinese Toon Chili, is one of our specialties.
+If you like spicy food, give it a try!

 Three steamed meatballs (清蒸肉圓三顆)